geopm/geopm/service/docs/source/geopm_pio.7.rst

 *
   ``GPU_UTILIZATION``:

-      Avcerage GPU utilization expressed as a ratio of cycles.
+      Average GPU utilization expressed as a ratio of cycles.

 *
   ``GPU_TEMPERATURE``: